Beyond Outerplanarity: Introduction

-The \emph{Exponential Time Hypothesis (ETH)}~\cite{IMPAGLIAZZO2001367} is a complexity theoretic assumption defined as follows.
-For $k\geq3$, let $s_k=\inf\{\delta$ : there is an $O(2^{\delta n})$-time algorithm to solve $k$-SAT\}.
-ETH states that for $k \geq 3$, $s_k >0$, e.g., there is no \emph{quasi-polynomial time}\footnote{i.e., with a runtime of the form $2^{\text{poly}(\log n)}$.} algorithm that solves 3-SAT.
-So, finding a problem that can be solved in quasi-polynomial time and is also NP-complete, would contradict ETH.
-In recent years, ETH has become a standard assumption from which many conditional lower bounds have been proven~\cite{Cygan2015}.
+The ETH states that for $k \geq 3$, $s_k >0$.
+Hence, for example, there is no quasi-polynomial time algorithm that solves 3-SAT.
+So, finding a problem that can be solved in quasi-polynomial time and is also NP-hard, would contradict the ETH.
+In recent years, the ETH has become a standard assumption from which many conditional lower bounds have been proven~\cite{Cygan2015}.
+Note that, in addition to violating the ETH, the existence of an NP-hard problem which can be solved in quasi-polynomial time would also directly imply that \emph{nondeterministic exponential time (NEXP)} coincides with \emph{deterministic exponential time (EXP)} (which can be proven by a padding argument similar to~\cite[Proposition~2]{BuhrmanH92}).
+Thus, having such an algorithm for a problem implies that it is extremely unlikely for that problem to be NP-hard.

-\heading{Contribution.} In Section~\ref{sec:o-kp}, we consider outer $k$-planar graphs.
-We show that they are $(\lfloor\sqrt{4k+1}\rfloor+1)$-degenerate, and observe that the largest outer $k$-planar clique has size $(\lfloor\sqrt{4k+1}\rfloor+2)$, i.e., implying each outer $k$-planar graph can be $(\lfloor\sqrt{4k+1}\rfloor+2)$-colored and this is tight.
-We further show that every outer $k$-planar graph has separation number at most $2k+3$.
-For each fixed $k$, we use these balanced separators to obtain a quasi-polynomial time algorithm to test outer $k$-planarity, i.e., these recognition problems are not NP-hard unless ETH~fails.

-In Section~\ref{sec:o-kqp}, we consider outer $k$-quasi-planar graphs.
-Specifically, we discuss the edge-maximal graphs which have been considered previously under different names~\cite{CP92,DressKM02,Nakamigawa00}.
-We also relate outer $k$-quasi-planar graphs to planar~graphs.

-Finally, in Section~\ref{sec:closed}, we restrict outer $k$-planar and outer $k$-quasi-planar drawings to \emph{closed} drawings, where the sequence of vertices on the outer boundary is a cycle.
-For each $k$, we express both \emph{closed outer $k$-planarity} and \emph{closed outer $k$-quasi-planarity} in \emph{extended monadic second-order logic}.
-Thus, closed outer $k$-planarity is testable in $O(f(k)\cdot n)$ time, for a computable function $f$.